 There are currently no environmental permits required for the planned exploration work on the property.
 In the future, a notice of intent may be required with the Bureau of Land Management.
-See My Email RE SEC's change to Guide 7.

 Competition

 We are an exploration stage company.
 We compete with other mineral resource exploration and development companies for financing and for the acquisition of new mineral properties.
 Many of the mineral resource exploration and development companies with whom we compete have greater financial and technical resources than us.
 Accordingly, these competitors may be able to spend greater amounts on acquisitions of mineral properties of merit, on exploration of their mineral properties and on development of their mineral properties.
 In addition, they may be able to afford greater geological expertise in the targeting and exploration of mineral properties.
 This competition could result in competitors having mineral properties of greater quality and interest to prospective investors who may finance additional exploration and development.
 This competition could adversely impact on our ability to finance further exploration and to achieve the financing necessary for us to develop our mineral properties.